-- 1. The Dashboard data indicates our current EL students are still below standard despite making a 13.4 increase. - 2.
-Data shows we need to provide more academic support to students in the socioeconomically disadvantaged subgroup since they are group with the greatest decline in their test scores. - 3.
-Students with disabilities need opportunities to become more familiar with the CAASPP format and be provided instruction in researched based test-taking strategies.
+- The Dashboard data indicates our current EL students are still below standard despite making a 32.1 increase. - Data shows the academic support to students provided to students in the socioeconomically disadvantaged subgroup to be effective, as the group significantly increased (+20.6). - Students with disabilities need opportunities to become more familiar with the CAASPP format and be provided instruction in researched based test-taking strategies.
+New for the 2020-2021 school year, students with disabilities are now being offered courses in the general education setting with special education supports, in order to address learning gaps and provide them with more rigorous instruction.